openlibhums/memory-alpha/content/support/janeway-styleguide.md

 ## Introduction

 This style guide is adapted from the [Google style guide](https://developers.google.com/style) (which is available under a CC-BY 4.0 license) and has been adjusted to meet Janeway’s requirements.
 It will follow Google’s structure as well.
 This style guide ___does not___ follow OLH or OLHJ style - this is as it a) will have different requirements than OLH(J), b) will make this style guide easier to customise and maintain.
 This guide uses UK English.
-This guide uses the Chicago style (17th edition) for citations and referencing.
+This guide uses the [Chicago style (17th edition)](https://www.chicagomanualofstyle.org/book/ed17/frontmatter/toc.html) for citations and referencing (see also [Purdue's Online Writing Lab's guidance for Chicago 17th](https://owl.purdue.edu/owl/research_and_citation/chicago_manual_17th_edition/cmos_formatting_and_style_guide/chicago_manual_of_style_17th_edition.html)).

 ## Editorial resources and hierarchy